lumina-ai-inc/chunkr/README.md

 While search is one problem, sourcing high-quality data is another.
 We needed to process millions of PDFs in-house to build Lumina, and we found that existing solutions to extract structured information from PDFs were too slow and too expensive ($$ per page).

-Chunk my docs provides a self-hostable solution that leverages state-of-the-art (SOTA) vision models for segment extraction and OCR, unifying the output through a Rust Actix server.
+Chunkr provides a self-hostable solution that leverages state-of-the-art (SOTA) vision models for segment extraction and OCR, unifying the output through a Rust Actix server.
 This setup allows you to process PDFs and extract segments at an impressive speed of approximately 5 pages per second on a single NVIDIA L4 instance, offering a cost-effective and scalable solution for high-accuracy bounding box segment extraction and OCR.
 This solution has models that accommodate both GPU and CPU environments.
 Try the UI on [chunkr.ai](https://www.chunkr.ai)!

 ## Docs